jas-/proginoskes/README.md

 # proginoskes
-Monitor your infastructure in real time
+Monitor your infrastructure in real time using ssh to centralize a stream of log events

 ## install ##
 To install `npm install proginoskes`